Therapeutic: antianginals, antihypertensives

 Monitor excessive fatigue or weakness.
 Beta blockers often cause some degree of fatigue and weakness, but any sudden or severe change in muscle strength or energy levels should be reported.

 Assess any back or joint pain to rule out musculoskeletal pathology; that is, try to determine if pain is drug induced rather than caused by anatomic or biomechanical problems.

 Assess signs of paresthesia (numbness, tingling) or muscle cramping.
 Perform objective tests, including electroneuromyography and sensory testing to document any drug-related neuropathic changes.

 Monitor mood and personality changes, including depression, anxiety, memory loss, or other changes in behavior.
 Notify physician if these changes become problematic.

-Assess dizziness and drowsiness that might affect gait, balance, and other ...
+Assess dizziness and drowsiness that ...